SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 front-end, and will always return their output directly to the user.
 Most nodes could be a responder.

 What determines if a node is a responder is generally that the node is the very last in the main workflow.
-So workflows that generate child workflows via custom workflow nodes- the last node in a child node is not guaranteed to be a responder.
+So workflows that generate child workflows via custom workflow nodes: the last node in a child node is not guaranteed to be a responder.
 For example, consider the below workflow:

 * Node 1: Analyze user context (determine what the user wants)